IwakuraRein/Image-Warp-PyTorch/README.md

 ## Difference between torch.nn.functional.grid_sample()
 The input ***motion_vector*** stores coordinates in a relative manner.
 E.g., a motion vector of (-5, 8) will move the pixel at (x, y) to the new location at (x-5, y+8).
 On the other hand, the input ***grid*** of [torch.nn.functional.grid_sample()](https://pytorch.org/docs/1.11/generated/torch.nn.functional.grid_sample.html?highlight=grid_sample#torch.nn.functional.grid_sample) stores coordinates in an absolute manner.

-The inference speed is a bit faster than torch.nn.functional.grid_sample().
+The inference speed is faster than torch.nn.functional.grid_sample().